2014 V.League 1

-The 2014 V.League 1 (known as the Eximbank V.League 1 for sponsorship reasons) season was the 58th season of the V.League 1, the highest division of Vietnamese football.
+The 2014 V.League 1 (known as the Eximbank V.League 1 for sponsorship reasons) season was the 31st season of the V.League 1, the highest division of Vietnamese football and the 14th as a professional league.
 The season began on 11 January 2014 and finished on 10 August 2014.

 On August, Becamex Bình Dương clinched their third league title after a 1–1 draw against SHB Đà Nẵng.

 Changes from last season

 Team changes

 The following teams have changed division since the 2013 season.